AlexTreatment Coordinator, Boarding Coordinator, Veterinary Technician

 In his free time he enjoys hanging out with friends, hiking, fishing, camping, reading, tending his garden, reclaiming old furniture and being outdoors with his two dogs, Pistol Pete and Brion, or just simply hanging out with his cats Damain, Pandora, and Sia!

-Whenever she gets the chance, Dr. Jobe hits the trails or slopes for some hiking, backpacking, biking, or snowboarding.
+Whenever she’s not in the office, you can find Dr. Jobe hitting the trails and training for XC mountain bike races as a member of CZ Racing.
 Traveling is a passion of hers, and she hopes to hike through Patagonia some day!
 Downtime involves cooking, reading, and relaxing with her AKC Canine Good Citizen named Bailey, who dances for her morning kibble, cool-cat Baloo, who doubles as a fur scarf at night, and McFly, the Siberian Forest Cat who likes jumping in the shower!

 For Dr. Geren Thurston, a passion and appreciation for animals combined with a love for science and problem solving shaped a childhood dream of becoming a Veterinarian.
 As soon as she had her driver's license, she secured her dream job cleaning kennels and walking dogs at a Veterinary Clinic in Nebraska.
 Through this early experience, she was transformed by the profound human-animal bond, the magical connection of meaning and joy that we share with animals.
 Witnessing the important role medical care, disease prevention and education have in the lives of people and their beloved pets, resolved her to continue her pursuit of Veterinary Medicine.
 Sharing in, protecting and prolonging the relationships that we experience with animals is her enduring source of inspiration and fulfillment.